Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Experiments

+\textbf{Effect of Varying Keyframes.} We study the effect of temporal granularity by varying the frame budget \emph{under the full model setting} on two long-form video benchmarks, Video-MME and LVBench.
+As shown in Table~\ref{tab:hyperparams} (left), performance improves monotonically within the evaluated range as more frames are provided, highlighting the importance of denser temporal sampling.
+Additional frames offer finer motion cues and better coverage of event boundaries, enabling more reliable reasoning over long-form narratives.

+\textbf{Cost Consumption Analysis.} To evaluate the computational cost of our method, we initially sample 128 frames and select 9 frames for the final Video-LLM inference.
+MSR denotes Multi-grained Semantic Retrieval, and EES denotes Event Expansion and Segmentation.
+As shown in Table~\ref{tab:combined_analysis} (c), enabling additional modules consistently improves performance, with the full pipeline achieving 65.6\% accuracy (+6.0\% over the baseline).
+Although adding more modules increases computation, the end-to-end runtime remains moderate (4.75 $s$), indicating a favorable trade-off between cost and accuracy.
+Notably, lightweight components such as MSR and EES deliver early gains with minimal overhead.

-\textbf{Ablation on the CoT Module.} We further assess the impact of hyperparameters in the CoT module, specifically the maximum reasoning depth ($D_{\text{max}}$) and the confidence threshold ($\tau$), which control the iterative selection and refinement of episodic memories.
-As shown in Table~\ref{tab:hyperparams}, our method exhibits stable performance across a broad range of settings, indicating strong robustness to these hyperparameters.
+\textbf{Ablation on the CoT Module.} We investigate the influence of two key hyperparameters in the CoT module: the maximum reasoning depth ($D_{\text{max}}$) and the confidence threshold ($\tau$), which govern the iterative selection and refinement of episodic memories.
+As summarized in Table~\ref{tab:hyperparams} (right), Video-EM maintains consistently strong accuracy against hyperparameter variations, demonstrating that its performance is highly robust and largely insensitive to hyperparameter tuning.
+This resilience underscores the practicality of our framework, as it can be readily applied without extensive parameter optimization.

+\textbf{Ablation on the input type.} To locate the source of Video-EM’s gains, we further disentangle the inputs to the Video-LLM: {frames only}, {EM text only}, and {both}.
+As shown in Table~\ref{tab:ablation_combined_1} (left), frames alone achieve 61.1\%, suggesting that sparse keyframes may provide incomplete or weakly grounded evidence for long-horizon queries, where cues are distributed across time and entangled with repetitive scenes.
+Using only EM text improves to 63.8\%, indicating that structured \emph{when/where/what}-style abstraction acts as a strong prompt-level constraint: it compresses long-range context into \emph{temporally coherent} salient events, highlights entities and relations, and helps the LLM follow a more disciplined reasoning trajectory without raw visuals.
+Combining frames with EM text yields the best result (65.6\%), confirming complementarity: frames retain fine-grained visual details, while EM text provides compact episodic structure and {explicit} grounding cues, enabling more stable complex spatio-temporal reasoning.

+\textbf{Ablation on query decomposition in the MSR module.} We ablate the query decomposition used in the MSR module by comparing the original query $q_o$ with additional object-level $q_s$ and scene-level $q_c$ components (Table~\ref{tab:ablation_combined_1}, right).
+Using only $q_o$ reaches 63.9\%.
+Adding $q_s$ improves to 64.4\%, while adding $q_c$ yields 64.8\%, indicating that object- and scene-centric cues benefit retrieval from complementary perspectives.
+Using all components ($q_o{+}q_s{+}q_c$) achieves the best performance (65.6\%), validating that multi-grained decomposition improves evidence coverage for long-form VideoQA.